apache/flink/docs/dev/stream/operators/windows.md

 time.
 Please take a look at our section on [event time]({{ site.baseurl }}/dev/event_time.html) to learn about the difference between processing time and event time and how timestamps and watermarks are generated.

+Time-based windows have a *start timestamp* (inclusive) and an *end timestamp* (exclusive) that together describe the size of the window.
+In code, Flink uses `TimeWindow` when working with time-based windows, this has methods for querying the start- and end-timestamp and also an additional method `maxTimestamp()` that returns the largest allowed timestamp for a given windows.

 In the following, we show how Flink's pre-defined window assigners work and how they are used in a DataStream program.
 The following figures visualize the workings of each assigner.
 The purple circles represent elements of the stream, which are partitioned by some key (in this case *user 1*, *user 2* and *user 3*).